tomasszu/vehicle_counting_demo_dockerized/README.md

 # Vehicle Counting Demo

-This project performs **real-time vehicle detection, tracking, and counting** using **YOLO models and ByteTrack** via the **Supervision** library.
+This project performs **real-time vehicle detection, tracking, and counting** using **YOLO models and ByteTrack** via a self modified and improved  **Supervision** library.
 It supports both local video files and live video streams.

+The Supervision Line Zone logic was specifically improved for suboptimal video feed conditions — such as low frame rate, occlusions, and vehicles appearing too close or too far from the camera — where consistent per-frame detection cannot be guaranteed.
+The goal is to ensure robust vehicle counting even when object detections are intermittently lost or delayed.

 Counts of vehicles crossing a predefined line are displayed on screen and written to a log file (output.txt by default).

 ## Contents

    - main.py — main script for detection, tracking, and counting.

+   - Modified Supervision package (supervision/supervision/detection/line_zone.py)

    - Uses YOLOv8 or YOLOv5 for object detection.